silwyne/clickhouse-exporter/README.md

 docker run -d -p 9116:9116 clickhouse-exporter
 ```
 ## Sample dashboard
-Grafana dashboard could be a start for inspiration https://grafana.com/grafana/dashboards/882-clickhouse
+You can find Grafana dashboard in `./grafana/dashboard.yaml`

 ## Using with Prometheus
 just add it like this to your prometheus.yaml